JonatanBonjour/FeatureAnalysis/README.md

 Make sure these are installed in your Python environment.

 ## Overview of functionalities
-The notebook includes several key functions, each designed to perform specific types of analysis:

 1. **Plotting functions**
    - `hist_plot()`: Generates histograms.